 Your morning cup of java can be a below-the-belt pick-me-up, too!

 Caffeine is to improve blood flow by relaxing penile arteries and muscles, leading to stronger erections.
 Cheers!

 Apples have some great all-around health benefits, but one of their lesser known advantages pertains to penis health.

-Eat more fruits and veggies Grapes, berries, and turmeric also have similar effects.
-Studies suggest that men who consume more fruits and vegetables in general have better odds at beating prostate cancer.
+Eat more fruits and veggies Grapes, berries, and turmeric also have similar effects. suggest that men who consume more fruits and vegetables in general have better odds at beating prostate cancer.

 Apples for penile health